ashiqYousuf/devops-with-docker/README.md

-#### Feeling grateful to https://www.mooc.fi/en/#courses for their amazing courses, you can access you devopswithdocker.com course there also.
+#### Feeling grateful to https://www.mooc.fi/en/#courses for their amazing courses, you can access this Docker course also (www.devopswithdocker.com).

 #### This repo has solutions (multiple solutions) for all the exercises mentioned in the course!

-### Any contributions will be very much appreciated!
+#### Any contributions will be very much appreciated!